 If your taxes are paid by a mortgage company, please forward a copy of your bill to the mortgage company for payment.
 Please retain a copy for your records.
 If you receive a statement and you are not the current property owner, please forward the bill to the new property owner.

 The fee for a returned check is $50.

 Penalty and Interest on Late Payments

 For taxes owed prior to July 1, 2016, a 10 percent penalty applied to late payments.
-After July 1, 2016, payments made after the payment deadline will be assessed a 5 percent penalty.
+As of July 1, 2016, payments made after the payment deadline are assessed a 5 percent penalty.
 For tax year 2016 and prior years, the monthly interest rate was one percent.
 As of 2017, the monthly rate, which is about one-half of one percent, fluctuates in accordance with a state-mandated formula.

 Please send written requests for mailing address changes to: City of Decatur Revenue Division, PO Box 220, Decatur, GA 30031.
 Mailing address changes may also be made at www.decaturgatax.com.
 Mailing address changes must also be submitted in writing to the DeKalb County Board of Tax Assessors, 120 West Trinity Pl., Decatur, GA 30030.

 Additional information about your City of Decatur tax account, exemptions, tax deferred application forms, payment deadlines and other City of Decatur tax collection policies is available Monday-Friday, 8 a.m.-5 p.m., from the Revenue Division, City Hall, 509 N. McDonough Street, 678-553-6743, or by emailing us at firstname.lastname@example.org: